Canto IV – The Valley

 this valley’s flinted seat.

-Across the mist, the last Victorian marched
+Across the mist, the last Victorian came

-along the guggling brook –
+and marched along the guggling brook –

 the stumps and stones of Badgworthy